phantamanta44/tconmodmod/README.md

 }
 ```

+In addition to the mutation configuration as specified above, the main `tconmodmod.cfg` configuration file contains some useful options.
+It is recommended that modpack authors take a look at it before writing a mutation configuration.

-## Example configuration
+## Example Configuration

+This configuration does the following:
+* The haste modifier becomes cyan in colour.
-This configuration causes the "Haste" modifier to become cyan, require 128 units of material per level, and require one gold ingot or equivalent for one unit of material.
+* The haste modifier requires 128 units of material per level.
+* The haste modifier uses one gold ingot or equivalent for a unit of material.
+* The paper and cactus embossments can be applied on top of other embossments.
+    * Note that order matters!
+Applying paper first means that other embossments (aside from cactus) can no longer be applied!

 ```json
 [